Dog dementia aggression is common in senior dogs, especially after the age of 14.

 Dog owners dread the old days of their dogs, following the adverse effects age has on them.
-Unlike the happy days when you would come home to your happy dog.
+Senior dogs are less active than happy days when you would come home to your happy dog.

-Like in humans, dementia in our canine friends is will cause senility.
+Like in humans, dementia in our canine friends will cause senility.
 This means that your dog may have trouble remembering places or even his training.

 It is important to note that dogs will display aggression whenever they need to communicate with their owners.

-You will have to look for the cause of aggression in your dog.
-How exactly can you do this?
+You will have to look for the cause of the charge in your dog.

 Observe your dog’s behavior

-Dog owners can understand this point in relation to many behavioral vices in dogs.
-Before actually ruling these vices out, it is important to monitor your dog for a few days is essential.
+Dog owners can understand this point about many behavioral vices in dogs.
+Before ruling out these vices, monitoring your dog for a few days is essential.

 This means that your dog may not adjust to changes in your home or even something as simple as having guests in your house.

 The presence of other pets may also cause aggression in senior dogs.

 How social is your dog

-If your dog has always been jovial and accommodating to other dogs and that has changed, you may consider looking for dementia.
+If your dog has always been pleasant and accommodating to other dogs and that has changed, you may consider looking for dementia.

 This leads to aggression towards the other dog.
-Dogs have their way of communicating with each other but if there is a lack of proper social signs will definitely cause aggression.
+Dogs have their way of communicating with each other, but if there is a lack of proper social signs will cause an attack.

 However, a dog with dementia aggression may have related well with the younger dogs earlier.

-Check for wounds
+Check your dog for wounds

 Pain can cause aggression in senior dogs, especially pain from wounded skin.
-If your senior dog displays aggression all of a sudden, you should consider checking his mouth and paws for wounds.
+If your old dog suddenly displays charge, you should consider checking his mouth and paws for wounds.

 You may also consider checking your dog’s mobility.
 Is he limping?
-Does he refrain from exercising citing painful paws or limbs?
+Does he refrain from exercising, citing painful paws or limbs?